MaksimNS01/MaksimNS01/README.md

 I started learning HTML, CSS and JavaScript a year ago.
 Now, I am interested in learning neural networks in Python.

-* 🌍  I'm based in Tomsk, Russia
+* 🌍  I'm based in Russia
 * ✉️  You can contact me at [nesterenkoms2001@gmail.com](mailto:nesterenkoms2001@gmail.com)
-* 🧠  I'm learning Python

 ### Skills